Correspondences acting on constant cycle curves on K3 surfaces: Correspondences on K3 surfaces of degree .

 This proves that $\pi_{1,J}$ is generically finite of degree $2$.

-We now prove that the second projection $\pi_{2,J}$ is generically finite of degree $38$.
-Let $q$ be a point of $X$ and consider the projection $\pi_q: X\setminus \{q\}\to \bP^2$ from the point $q$, which is a finite rational map over $X$ and extends on the blow up $\epsilon: X'\to X$ of $X$ at $q$ to a map $\pi'_q: X'\to \bP^2$ contracting the exceptional divisor $E\subseteq X'$ to a point.
+We now prove that the second projection $\pi_{2,J}$ is generically finite of degree $68$.
+Let $q$ be a point of $X$ and consider the projection $\pi_q: X\setminus \{q\}\to \bP^2$ from the point $q$, which is a finite rational map on $X$.
+The blow up $\epsilon: X'\to X$ of $X$ at $q$ resolves the indeterminacy of $\pi_q$ and gives a morphism $\pi'_q: X'\to \bP^2$, mapping the exceptional divisor $E$ to a line $L$ in $\bP^2$.
 Recall that the projection is defined for a choice of a suitable hyperplane $H$ not containing $q$ (which is then abstractly identified with $\bP^2$) by taking for any point $p\neq q$ of $X$ the line $l_{p,q}$ through $p,q$ and sending $p$ to the intersection point of $l_{p,q}\cdot H$.
 Since $X$ is a quartic surface, the intersection of $X$ with any line through $q$ is four points counted with multiplicity, one of each is $q$ itself.
-Thus the projection $\pi'_q$ from the point $q$ has degree $3$ outside the exceptional divisor.
-The points of total ramification of $\pi'_q$ are exactly the points $p\in X$ such that $l_{pq}\cdot X=3p+q$ and so the sublocus of points of total ramification in the ramification locus $R$ of $\pi'_q$ coincides with the fibre $\pi_{2,J}^{-1}(q)$ of $\pi_{2,J}$ over $q$.
-Therefore we have reduced the problem to compute such a locus.
+Thus the morphism $\pi'_q$ has degree $3$ outside the exceptional divisor.
+The points of total ramification of $\pi'_q$ are exactly the points $p\in X$ such that $l_{pq}\cdot X=3p+q$.
+Therefore, the sublocus of points of total ramification in the ramification locus $R$ of $\pi'_q$ coincides with the fiber $\pi_{2,J}^{-1}(q)$ of $\pi_{2,J}$ over $q$.
+We now compute such a locus.